Skip to content

 PriorityCity Center ApproachSuburban Approach

-PrestigeHigh visibility near landmarksLower, less symbolic
+PrestigeHigh visibility near landmarksLower and less symbolic

-PracticalityLimited space, high costsEfficient, cost-effective
+PracticalityLimited space, higher costsEfficient and cost-effective

-SecurityHigh-risk, difficult to expandEasier control, safer buffer
+SecurityHigh-risk, difficult to expandEasier control and safer buffer

-AccessibilityCentral, citizen-friendlyMore difficult, transport needed
+AccessibilityCentral and citizen-friendlyMore difficult, transport required

 Conclusion